 NJC always seek ways of improving the safety and wellbeing of our employees and other stakeholders, and we are proud to collaborate with other organisations to better understand the hazards which exist within our activities, and to develop new ways of working to reduce those hazards.

-A recently completed project, which NJC supported, examined the use of water-fed poles for window cleaning, also referred to as reach & wash.
-This technique allows windows to be cleaned while the operative stays on the ground, and therefore avoids the risks of falling which are present when working at height.
+A recently completed project, which NJC supported, examined the use of water-fed poles for window cleaning, also referred to as reach and wash.
+Reach and wash is a window cleaning system which allows windows to be cleaned while the operative stays on the ground, and therefore avoids the risks of falling which are present when working at height.
 However the poles have weight, and need to be supported from the base by the person using them, which puts strain on the body which could lead to injury.